jerekapyaho/days_cpp/README.md

 `./days` (the `./` prefix is needed because you should never have the current directory in your PATH).

+Please use at least GCC 11 to enjoy the C++20 features.

 ## The BIRTHDATE environment variable

 If the program environment contains the `BIRTHDATE` variable, and its value